Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 List of liquidation groups and assignment of exchange traded products to groups can be found at [Risk Parameters page](https://www.eurexclearing.com/clearing-en/risk-management/risk-parameters).

 Liquidation group is further divided into splits, but currently only PFI01 liquidation group (Fixed Income, Money Market and OTC IRS) has two splits, others have only one split.

+### How cross-margining works?

+Fixed Income/Money Market positions and OTC IRS trades are both in PFI01 liquidation group.
+Without cross-margining, FI/MM positions are assigned to 2-day holding period split PFI01_HP2 and OTC trades are assigned to 5-day holding period split PFI01_HP5.
+Margin in each split is calculated independently.
+With cross-margining, some FI/MM positions are moved (or partially moved) to PFI01_HP5 split to offset the risk of OTC trades and lower the overall margin.

 ### How to validate cPME result against Eurex reports?